KimothoIbrahim/KimothoIbrahim/README.md

 # Sir.
 Kimotho
 Prolific Python Engineer..
 ..with Software Engineering training from ALX SE.
-I'm currentlky looking for new oppurtunities
+I'm currently looking for new oppurtunities

 <br>
 <br>